SieRaX/GM4HDDA/README.md

 ## Homework 1
-Follow the instructions in the ``HW1.ipynb" file.
-After you complete and run the HW ipython file, send the result file to ``yhun@robotics.snu.ac.kr".
+Follow the instructions in the ``HW1.ipynb`` file.
+After you complete and run the HW ipython file, send the result file to ``yhun@robotics.snu.ac.kr``.